The Lower Zambezi REDD+ Project pioneered REDD+ in Zambia through the protection of 40,126 hectares of forest in the Lower Zambezi ecosystem.

-As the first verified REDD+ in Zambia, it is envisioned that the Lower Zambezi REDD+ Project will serve as a pilot for the implementation of high impact community-based REDD+ projects in the country.
+As the first verified REDD+ in Zambia, the Lower Zambezi REDD+ Project has served as a pilot for the implementation of high impact community-based REDD+ projects in the country.

 Our key partners in this project include: USAID; the Soli Shamifwi Royal Establishment; Traditional Authorities (Headmen), Cooperatives of Ndubulula, Mweeshang’ombe, Namanongo and Chilimba community zones; Forestry Department, Department of National Parks and Wildlife, Rufunsa District Council; Conservation Lower Zambezi, Bee Sweet; as well as other partners including Sable Transport Limited and Musika Development Initiatives.